 - Black painters tape.
 You can use normal tape if you are on a budget.

-- White or light colored pencils for tracing and drawing on black poster board.
+- White or light colored pencils for drawing on black poster board.
 A normal pencil will also be visible to adults in the right light, but children will struggle to see it.
 Any white or colored pencil will do.

 - Scissors.
 Use sharp scissors if you are making them as an adult, and kid-safe rounded scissors if working with kids!